Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH Theory

-Measurements on the instability in Eq.~(\ref{SuperfluidInstability-2}) are locked to the AB interface at the critical field $H_\mathrm{AB} (T,P)$.
-They are conducted at constant pressure, by either scanning temperature or the magnetic field gradient at constant temperature (\textit{i.e.} by changing $I_\mathrm{b}$).
-At constant pressure $P$, $H_\mathrm{AB}$ traces a near parabolic curve in the $H$ -- $T$ plane in the present experimental range, approaching values as large as $\lesssim 0.6\,$Tesla at the lowest temperatures.
-Using currently accepted values for the superfluid $^3$He properties at low fields, good agreement is found with Eq.~(\ref{SuperfluidInstability-2}) at high temperatures above about $T/T_\mathrm{c} > 0.7 ...
-0.8$, corresponding to $H_\mathrm{AB} \lesssim 0.1\,$Tesla \cite{KH-Instability}.
-At lower temperatures the magnetic polarizability of the B phase reduces the stability of the AB interface and the measured $\Omega_\mathrm{c}$ falls increasingly below that calculated with low-field values (see illustration \textit{eg.} in Fig.~14 of Ref.~\cite{KH-Review}).
+Measurements on the instability condition~(\ref{SuperfluidInstability-2}) are conducted at the critical field $H_\mathrm{AB} (T,P)$.
+They are preferably performed at constant pressure, by either scanning temperature or the magnetic field gradient at constant temperature (\textit{i.e.} by changing $I_\mathrm{b}$, see Fig.~\ref{Setup}).
+At constant pressure $P$, $H_\mathrm{AB}$ increases with decreasing temperature, approaching values as large as $\lesssim 0.6\,$T at the lowest temperatures (the unit tesla (T) is used for magnetic field).
+With typical values for the superfluid $^3$He properties at low fields, reasonable agreement can be reached with Eq.~(\ref{SuperfluidInstability-2}) at high temperatures above about $T/T_\mathrm{c} > 0.7$---0.8, corresponding to $H_\mathrm{AB} \lesssim 0.1\,$T \cite{KH-Instability}.
+At lower temperatures the magnetic polarizability of the B phase reduces the stability of the AB interface and the measured $\Omega_\mathrm{c}$ falls increasingly below that calculated with low-field values (see illustration \textit{e.g.} in Fig.~14 of Ref.~\cite{KH-Review}).
 At $\sim 0.4\,T_\mathrm{c}$ the difference is of order $\sim 0.1\, \Omega_{\mathrm{c}}$.